Distemper in dogs: prevention, symptoms and more

-With around one in every five infected dogs dying as a result of complications such as pneumonia or problems with the brain – both of which can be caused by a weakened immune system – it’s vital get new puppies vaccinated and to keep them up to date with their annual booster injections.
+With around one in every five infected dogs dying as a result of complications such as pneumonia or neurological symptoms such as problems with the brain – both of which can be caused by a weakened immune system – it’s vital to get new puppies vaccinated and to keep them up to date with their annual booster injections.

 As well as protecting your dog or puppy against this highly contagious and nasty disease, regular vaccination is required by kennels and pet insurers as a condition of cover.